THIS WEEK’S MOTLEY FOOL UPDATE: As of December 4, 2022:

 4- Like with any other stock picking service, it’s true that their investment strategies are not 100% guaranteed.
 From what I have experienced in the last 5 years, they do seem to pick one stock a year that goes down 20-30%.
 They will, however, let you know when they want you to sell it.
 My recommendation would be to place a stop loss order at 32% of your purchase price.

 5- After paper trading their stock picks for 6 months, I eventually had the confidence to start buying all of the Motley Fool stocks in my Etrade account.
 Here are a few screenshots of my account that show the date I bought them and the returns.
-Notice the TWLO was recommended twice so I bought it twice:
+These shots of my Motley Fool portfolio are from November, 2022.

 I also feel that the Fool service is very cheap compared to other alternatives that don’t perform as consistently.
 (Zack’s Investor service is 3x the price)